Fourth Win at Cochon 555

 Teamed with Cook Pigs’ Large Black pig, Chef Walter Manzke prepares winning dishes at annual culinary competition.

-Los Angeles, CA – March 31, 2015 —Cook Pigs LLC, a heritage pig ranch operation based in Julian, California, provided the winning pig for the culinary creations of Chef Walter Manzke of Republique for Cochon 555-Los Angeles last Sunday, marking the fourth crowning year in a row for Cook Pigs pork.
+Los Angeles, CA – March 31, 2015 —Cook Pigs Ranch, a heritage pig ranch operation based in Julian, California, provided the winning pig for the culinary creations of Chef Walter Manzke of Republique for Cochon 555-Los Angeles last Sunday, marking the fourth win in as many years for Cook Pigs pork.

 “We’re honored to share this Cochon 555 win with Chef Walter Manzke,” said Krystina Cook, Owner of Cook Pigs Ranch.
 “Walter’s talent as an innovative chef made the most of our award-winning pork.
 Walter walks his talk about eating sustainably and the farm-to-table movement that is close to our hearts at Cook Pigs Ranch.
 So this win is for everyone who supports the local family farm, and champions the raising of heritage breed pigs.”